Gloucester railway station, New South Wales

 Gloucester railway station is located on the North Coast line in New South Wales, Australia.
 It serves the town of Gloucester, opening on 5 February 1913 when the line was extended from Dungog to Taree.

-Platforms & services
+Platforms and services

 Gloucester has one platform with a passing loop opposite.
-Each day northbound XPT services operate to Grafton, Casino and Brisbane, with three southbound services operating to Sydney.
+Each day northbound XPT services operate to Casino and Brisbane, with two southbound services operating to Sydney.
 This station is a request stop for the northbound Brisbane XPT and the southbound Casino XPT, so these services only stop here if passengers have booked to board/alight here.